 - 3ca.
 The national authority responsible for notified bodies may in addition to regular monitoring or on-site assessments conduct short-notice, unannounced or 'for-cause' reviews if needed to address a particular issue or to verify compliance. - 3c.
 The national authority responsible for notified bodies shall assess the notified body assessments of manufacturers' technical and clinical documentation as further outlined in Article 33a. - 3d.
-The national authority responsible for notified bodies shall document and record any findings regarding non-compliance of the notified body with the requirements set out in Annex VI and shall monitor the timely implementation of corrective and preventive actions. - 4.
-Three years after notification of a notified body, and again every fourth year thereafter, a complete re-assessment to determine whether the notified body still satisfies the requirements set out in Annex VI shall be conducted by the national authority responsible for notified bodies of the Member State in which the body is established and a joint assessment team designated in accordance with the procedure described in Article 29 and 30.
+The national authority responsible for notified bodies shall document and record any findings regarding non-compliance of the notified body with the requirements set out in Annex VI and shall monitor the timely implementation of relevant corrective and preventative actions. - 4.
+Three years after notification of a notified body, and again every third fourth year thereafter, the a complete re-assessment to determine whether the notified body still satisfies the requirements set out in Annex VI shall be conducted by the national authority responsible for notified bodies of the Member State in which the body is established and a joint assessment team designated in accordance with the procedure described in Article 30(3) 29 and 30 (4).
+At the request of the Commission or of a Member State, the MDCG may initiate the assessment process described in this paragraph at any time when there is reasonable concern about the ongoing compliance of a notified body with the requirements set out in Annex VI.

 - 4a.
-The Commission shall be empowered to adopt delegated acts in accordance with Article 85 in order to modify the frequency of complete re-assessment referred to in paragraph 4. - 5.
-The Member States shall report to the Commission and to the MDCG, at least once a year, on their monitoring activities regarding their notified bodies and, where applicable, subsidiaries and subcontractors.
+The Commission may, by means of implementing acts, shall be empowered to adopt delegated acts in accordance with Article 85 in order to modify the frequency of complete re-assessment referred to in the previous sub-paragraph 4.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 84(3). - 5.
+The Member States shall report to the Commission and to the MDCG other Member States, at least once a year, on their monitoring activities regarding their notified bodies and, where applicable, subsidiaries and subcontractors.
 This report shall provide details of the outcome of the monitoring and surveillance activities, including activities pursuant to paragraph 3ca.
 This report shall be treated as confidential by the MDCG and the Commission however it shall contain a summary which shall be made publicly available.

-The summary of the report shall be uploaded to the European databank referred to in Article 43a.
+The summary of the report shall be uploaded to the European databank referred to in Article 25 43a.